 \subsection{Performance results}

-The performances of each method to retrieve the true causal interactions are illustrated in Figure~\ref{fig:Precision} for precision and Figure~\ref{fig:Recall} for recall.
-For the sake of clarity we only show the results for $I=7$ blocks of variables in interaction.
-The results for $I \in \{1,3,5,10\}$ are provided in Annexes~\ref{sec:supp} as a supplementary material.
-The plots in Figure \ref{fig:theta2by2} represent the recovered confusion matrices of interaction $\theta_{gm}$ corresponding to one particular set of simulation parameters ($I = 5$, $\sigma = 0.5$, $n=100$) for each of the compared methods.
+The performances of the different methods in uncovering true causal interactions are shown in figures~\ref{fig:Precision} (for Precision) and \ref{fig:Recall} (for Recall).
+For the sake of clarity we show only the results for $I=7$ blocks of variables in interaction.
+The results for $I \in \{1,3,5,10\}$ are provided in Appendix~\ref{sec:supp} as supplementary results.
+The plots in Figure \ref{fig:theta2by2} represent the uncovered confusion matrices of interaction $\theta_{gm}$ corresponding to one particular set of simulation parameters ($I = 5$, $\sigma = 0.5$, $n=100$) for each of the compared methods.

-The results in terms of recall reveal good abilities of MLGL and SICOMORE to retrieve True Positive interactions, with an overall advantage for our method.
-HCAR achieves a lower performance due to the fact that it favours the selection of small groups which are only partly contained in the groups that generate the interactions showing that the weighting scheme of MLGL and SICOMORE is efficient.
-GLgap is not able to retrieve relevant interactions but the way to define the structure among variables, using the Gap Statistic, is also quite different than for the three other methods.
-In terms of precision, all methods perform poorly with a significant number of false positive interactions.
-MLGL and SICOMORE tend to select groups of variables and supervariables too high in the tree structure, inducing false positives which are spatially closed to the true interactions.
-HCAR, which favours small groups as explained above, is less subject to this issue.
-The behaviour of GLgap may vary according to the selected cut with the Gap statistic into the tree structure while option GLtree exhibit slightly better precision.
+The Recall results show that MLGL and $\rho$-SICOMORE are good at uncovering true positive interactions, with $\rho$-SICOMORE performing better overall.
+SICOMORE performs less well because it favours the selection of small groups that are only partly contained in the groups that generate the interactions.
+This indicates that MLGL and $\rho$-SICOMORE have an effective weighting scheme.
+GLgap is unable to uncover relevant interactions, but here the way the structure between variables is defined using the gap statistic differs from the other methods.
+The Precision results show that all methods perform poorly, with a significant number of false positive interactions.
+MLGL and $\rho$-SICOMORE tend to select groups of variables and supervariables that are too high in the tree structure, giving rise to false positives that are spatially close to the true interactions.
+SICOMORE, which, as explained above, favours small groups, gives fewer false positives of this kind.
+The behaviour of GLgap may vary according to the selected cut with the gap statistic into the tree structure, while the GLtree option has slightly better precision.
 Note that this improved precision may be the consequence of the additional information provided from our group definition.
-The glinternet method is mostly unable to uncover the true interactions whether or not it uses the compressed or original representation.
+The glinternet method is mostly unable to uncover the true interactions correctly, whether the compressed or the original representation is used.